 The Colorado Ranger is an equine breed from the Colorado High Plains.
 Developed around the turn of the 20th century, the breed is the result of breeding local ranch horses, including Turkish stallions and Appaloosas.
-Colorado Rangers stand between 14 and 16 hands, have a deep chest, long neck, and sloping shoulders.
+Colorado Rangers stand between 14 and 16 hands high, and have a deep chest, long neck, and sloping shoulders.

 Simply put, the Walkaloosa is an Appaloosa-patterned horse that is also gaited.
 This means they perform an ambling gait in addition to the walk, trot, and canter.